-- Bachelor's degree: A bachelor's degree from an accredited college or university, or the equivalent of an undergraduate level education (normally 16 years of pre- and post-secondary education) from a foreign institution. - GPA: A minimum GPA of 3.0 or a B average on a 4-point scale or a minimum average of 80 points on a scale of 100. - 3.
-TOEFL®: The Test of English as a Foreign

-Language (TOEFL[®]) is required of all applicants whose native language is not English.A minimum score of 100 on the TOEFL[®] iBT is required for non-native speakers of English only.The TOEFL[®] school code is 4720.
+- Bachelor's degree: A bachelor's degree from an accredited college or university, or the equivalent of an undergraduate level education (normally 16 years of pre- and post-secondary education) from a foreign institution. - GPA: A minimum GPA of 3.0 or a B average on a 4-point scale or a minimum average of 80 points on a scale of 100. - TOEFL: The Test of English as a Foreign Language (TOEFL) is required of all applicants whose native language is not English.
+A minimum score of 100 on the TOEFL iBT is required.
+The TOEFL school code is 4720.